According to a Bloomberg report, digital media and magazine publishing organization Time Inc. is rumored to buy Yahoo’s core business.

-Digital media and magazine publishing organization Time Inc. is rumored to buy Yahoo’s core business according to a Bloomberg report.
-The $1.5 billion publishing company Time Inc., whose publications include Time, People, Sports Illustrated, and Fortune has heard a presentation from Citigroup bankers on pursuing a deal with Yahoo.
+The $1.5 billion publishing company Time Inc., whose publications include Time, People, Sports Illustrated, and Fortune, has heard a presentation from Citigroup bankers on pursuing a deal with Yahoo.

-In last couple of months Yahoo investors is pressing up CEO Marissa Mayer for exploring opportunity to sold-out the company.
-Several technology companies like Verizon Communications Inc. which acquired internet search engine AOL and AT&T Inc have already shown interest – Time Inc will have to compete with these companies for merger deal.
+In the last couple of months, Yahoo investors have been pressing CEO Marissa Mayer to explore the opportunity to sold-out the company.
+Several technology companies like Verizon Communications Inc., which acquired internet search engine AOL and AT&T Inc, have already shown interest – Time Inc will have to compete with these companies for a merger deal.

-Some sources pointed out that if such deal happens Marissa Mayer would not part of the that company.
-Though Time Inc. is a smaller company compared to Yahoo still it has a perfect size “such a structure to work” according to some people aware of this matter.
+Some sources pointed out that Marissa Mayer would not be part of that company if such a deal happened.
+Time Inc. is a smaller company than Yahoo, but it still has a perfect size, “such a structure to work,” according to some people aware of this matter.

-New York based Time Inc.’s print advertisement revenue has been declined significantly – that is one probable reason the company mainly transforming business strategy focusing on online advertising.
-This month the company announced to buy Viant Technology Inc., the owner of MySpace, to get more data to help sell targeted advertising.
+New York-based Time Inc.’s print advertisement revenue has been declined significantly – that is one probable reason the company mainly transforming its business strategy by focusing on online advertising.
+This month the company announced it buy Viant Technology Inc., the owner of MySpace, to get more data to help sell targeted advertising.

 “Marketers are selecting media partners that have either data-driven capabilities or premium content,” Ripp said.
 “We will be able to deliver both in a single platform and will stand apart from those that offer just one or the other.”